rksomayaji/pacman_Aria2c_wrapper/README.md

 Currently there is no logging, serial numbering for the updates.
 Providing option for no sync

 ========

-Version 0.01-2
+Version 0.02

+Additional Features:
-Adding serial numbering during display of the updates
+Adding serial numbering during display of the updates.
+Display total number of files to be upgraded.

-Can't display as yet total number of updates.
-Will merge with master after solving this.

->>>>>>> 68b50e6442ae811b49c0dcc0dc55d83a0dfcb44f
+Planned:
+Logging
+Saving previous updates as compressed tar file to save space.
+Providing option for no sync